Part 1: The Reliability Prediction Standards

 - ANSI/VITA 51.1 Parts Count

 - China’s GJB/z 299C Parts Count

 MIL-HDBK-217 is one of the most widely known Reliability Prediction standards.
 It was one of the first models developed, and many other reliability standards available today have their roots in MIL-HDBK-217.

-MIL-HDBK-217 stands for Military Handbook: Reliability Prediction of Electronic Equipment was originally developed and published for use by the Department of Defense.
+MIL-HDBK-217, or Military Handbook: Reliability Prediction of Electronic Equipment, was originally developed and published for use by the Department of Defense.
 Over the years there have been many updates to the MIL-HDBK-217 document, which have resulted in the suffix designations in the document name: MIL-HDBK-217D and MIL-HDBK-217E Notice 1 for example.
 The latest release of MIL-HDBK-217 is MIL-HDBK-217F Notice 2.